thomaskejser/modern-cmake/docs/blog.md

 This is a nice way to arrange things, because it allows us to quickly comment source and an out if we are experimenting with various builds.

+# Clion configuration in `.idea/` - particularly `misc.xml`

+If you are using Clion from Jetbrains - you can store additional configuration in this directory.
+At the time of writing, Clion already sets up a `.gitignore` inside this directory for you.
+Typically, you will want to commit at least the `.idea/misc.xml` file here.
+This file contains the directories that Clion wont index.

+If you are vendoring `vcpkg` you really don't want a slow Java app like Clion to start looking into every single build script that `vcpkg` offers.
+Be nice and commit your ignore rule (the repo has this file committed).

+# TODO: Note about Visual Studio config

+@martin: for you please!

 # Third party sources (in `extern`) and `vcpkg`